Find Out Here!

 Ceramic dental implants are an alternative to normal titanium dental implants.

 Why ceramic dental implants?
-What's wrong with titanium?
+What's wrong with titanium implants?

-Titanium implants have a track record going back to 1965.
+Titanium dental implants have a track record going back to 1965.
 Check out how dental implants were invented by Professor Branemark at Dental Implant History.
 The modern versions are very, very strong, bio-compatible, and extremely reliable.
 The success rate is over 90% - almost unheard of general surgery!

 What's not to like?